 The shift in location was confusing.
-It took a few seconds to regain my thought processes, since they had been broken apart and shaken up by the near instantaneous change in reality.
+It took a few seconds to regain my thought processes since they’d been broken apart and shaken up by the near instantaneous change in reality.
 Upon coherency, I realized two people - a man and a woman - wearing black suits were standing in front of me.
 Both pointed weapons in my direction, the same kind weapon Sports Jacket Guy carried.

 Cautiously, I asked, “Where the hell am I?”

-“Move,” the suited man said, waving his weapon to indicate I should step down off the platform upon which I stood.
+“Move.”
+The suited man waved his weapon to indicate I should step down off the platform upon which I stood.
 I raised both my hands into the air.
-I did as he asked, stepping down onto the floor.
-The air around us pressurized, knocking me slightly off balance.
+I did as he asked and stepped down onto the floor.
+The air around us pressurized.
+It knocked me slightly off balance.
 The black suited female grabbed the back of my shirt and forced me out of the room.
 I turned my head to look over my shoulder.
-The platform I stepped off of disappeared behind a red force field.
+The platform I stepped off disappeared behind a red force field.
 At least I think it was a force field.
-The black suited man pushed his weapon into my back, silently suggesting I should look forward and continue to move.
+The black suited man pushed his weapon into my back as a silent suggesting I should look forward and continue to move.

 This had to be a dream.
 It was all too surreal to be reality.
-The only logical explanation I could come up with involved something happening to me on the shoreline of the reservoir, resulting in my losing consciousness.
+The only logical explanation I could come up with involved something happening to me on the shoreline of the reservoir.
+I must have lost consciousness.
 What I was experiencing now was the ensuing dream.

 The two well-dressed guards escorted me through a series of short hallways.
 The walls were not really walls, however.
-They appeared to be force fields, transparent blue, instead of red.
-They were fogged over just enough to prevent one from seeing what was on the other side.
+They appeared to be force fields of transparent blue instead of red.
+They appeared fogged over just enough to prevent one from seeing what was on the other side.
 It was like nothing I’d ever seen.

 “Where am I?”
 I asked, attempting to sound cooperative.

-“No questions,” the female guard insisted, tightening her grip on my shirt.
+The female guard tightening her grip on my shirt.
+“No questions.”

 We approached the end of the current hallway.
-To my right, the outline of a door appeared within the clouded blue wall of energy, accompanied by an intricate control panel.
-The male guard tapped at a series of holographic keys labeled with letters of the old German alphabet, similar to Suetterlin script.
-The half semester of German I took during my last year in high school was not a total waste after all.
+The outline of a door appeared to my right.
+It opened within the clouded blue wall of energy accompanied by an intricate control panel.
+The male guard tapped at a series of holographic keys labeled with letters of the old German alphabet.
+It looked like Suetterlin script.
+The half semester of German I took during my last year in high school wasn’t a total waste after all.

-The force field door disappeared, revealing a long upward flight of stairs also force field in nature.
-A much larger room awaited at the top of the stairway, divided into a series of individual jail cell sized units.
+The force field door disappeared.
+A long upward flight of stairs also force field in nature appeared.
+A much larger room divided into a series of individual jail cell sized units awaited at the top of the stairway.
 A transparent yellow force field partition separated each unit.
 I forgot myself, engrossed by the futuristic style technology.
-The female guard said something in German, causing the front of the cell before me to disappear.
-She pushed me in, speaking another command to close it.
-They left they way we came, leaving me by myself.
+The female guard said something in German.
+The front of the cell before me disappeared.
+She pushed me in and spoke another command to close it.
+They guards left they same way we came.
+I was alone.

 I reached out to touch the blue force field wall before me.

 “You might not want to do that,” a voice advised.
-I jumped backward, clutching at my chest.
-Sitting in a corner of the cell to my left, dressed in a yellow jumpsuit, a kid close to my age shook his head.
+I jumped backward and clutched at my chest.
+A kid close to my age shook his head.
+He sat dressed in a yellow jumpsuit in a corner of the cell to my left.

 “You scared the shit out of me!”
 I snapped.